 On the other hand, the Amounts by FY by Date displays the results based on the selections from the slicers.
 In this example, it only displays the financial year 2020 (FY20) for Microsoft.

-So, how can I achieve that dynamic financial year calculation result in the Amounts by FY by Date visualization?
+So, how can I achieve that dynamic financial year calculation results in the Amounts by FY by Date visualization?